causematch/awscm-proxy/README.rst

 * unidirectional and bidirectional proxy configurations
 * https endpoint
 * localhost is not publicly exposed
+* easily moved from one dev host to another
 * incoming webhooks are queued and can be processed at a later time
 * optional integration with mitmproxy and mitmweb UI